 We may be directly or indirectly affected by changes in government regulations relating to the telecommunications and broadcast industries in the PRC or the U.S. Failure to comply with the relevant laws and regulations could subject us to severe penalties, which could have a significant impact on our cash flow.
 Moreover, the change of laws and regulations may render our current products illegal and require us to invest additional resources into the research and development of new products in compliance with the laws.
 As a result, our business and results of operations may be adversely affected.
-For example, in January 2021 the New York Stock Exchange LLC, or NYSE announced to delist three Chinese telecommunication companies based on guidance that the U.S. Department of Treasury's Office of Foreign Assets Control provided to the NYSE.
+For example, in January 2021 the New York Stock Exchange LLC ("NYSE") announced the delisting of three Chinese telecommunication companies based on guidance that OFAC provided to the NYSE.
 We are uncertain whether such actions will have further impact on our business or the Chinese telecommunication industry in general.